 To get a better overview of larger projects (hundreds of artifacts) the visualized elements can be switched from artifacts to higher levels of the artifact structure (i.e. StructureElement, StructureGroup, and StructureRoot).
 Instead of showing hundreds of artifacts, switching to higher levels of the artifact structure improves the visualization, so that you can recognize the StructureElements or the StructureGroups.
-At the same time this higher level visualization directly shows the aggregation of the respective qualitative values of the StructureElements or the Structure you get a comprehensive view of your project on the different levels answering questions like what is the quality of this component or this ECU.
+At the same time this higher level visualization directly shows the aggregation of the respective qualitative values of the StructureElements or the StructureGroups.
+Together with a well-defined artifact structure you get a comprehensive view of your project on the different levels answering questions like what is the quality of this component or this ECU.
 At the same time you can see the elements in comparison to each of the other elements on the same level.